techidaily/site-android-transfer/source/_posts/in-2024-top-5-from-itel-p55-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://fox-hovers.techidaily.com/new-in-2024-transforming-your-shots-with-ease-in-photoshop/"><u>[New] In 2024, Transforming Your Shots with Ease in Photoshop</u></a></li>
-<li><a href="https://fox-direct.techidaily.com/updated-mastery-of-gesture-recognition-all-methods-explained-for-2024/"><u>[Updated] Mastery of Gesture Recognition All Methods Explained for 2024</u></a></li>
-<li><a href="https://program-issues.techidaily.com/beat-the-game-breaking-bugs-in-true-colors-your-ultimate-solution-inside/"><u>Beat the Game-Breaking Bugs in 'True Colors' - Your Ultimate Solution Inside!</u></a></li>
-<li><a href="https://win11.techidaily.com/bringing-peace-sleep-functions-in-windows/"><u>Bringing Peace: Sleep Functions in Windows</u></a></li>
+<li><a href="https://some-techniques.techidaily.com/new-from-airplay-to-download-effortless-apods-access/"><u>[New] From AirPlay to Download Effortless APods Access</u></a></li>
+<li><a href="https://article-files.techidaily.com/2024-approved-the-ultimate-guide-to-audio-acquisition-iphoneipad-edition/"><u>2024 Approved The Ultimate Guide to Audio Acquisition IPhone/iPad Edition</u></a></li>
-<li><a href="https://fake-location.techidaily.com/how-to-fix-my-htc-u23-location-is-wrong-drfone-by-drfone-virtual-android/"><u>How to Fix My HTC U23 Location Is Wrong | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-data-from-oppo-a1-5g-to-samsung-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Data from Oppo A1 5G to Samsung Phone | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/how-to-transfer-data-from-tecno-spark-10c-to-any-ios-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Data from Tecno Spark 10C to Any iOS Devices | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-data-from-xiaomi-redmi-12-to-any-ios-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Data from Xiaomi Redmi 12 to Any iOS Devices | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/how-to-transfer-text-messages-from-zte-nubia-z60-ultra-to-new-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Text Messages from ZTE Nubia Z60 Ultra to New Phone | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-2-ways-to-transfer-text-messages-from-zte-nubia-z60-ultra-to-iphone-1514131211x8-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 2 Ways to Transfer Text Messages from ZTE Nubia Z60 Ultra to iPhone 15/14/13/12/11/X/8/ | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-best-3-software-to-transfer-files-tofrom-your-itel-a60s-via-a-usb-cable-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Best 3 Software to Transfer Files to/from Your Itel A60s via a USB Cable | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-i-transferred-messages-from-infinix-smart-8-pro-to-iphone-12xs-max-in-seconds-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How I Transferred Messages from Infinix Smart 8 Pro to iPhone 12/XS (Max) in Seconds | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-nubia-red-magic-8s-proplus-to-other-android-devices-using-bluetooth-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Nubia Red Magic 8S Pro+ to Other Android Devices Using Bluetooth? | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-from-honor-magic-vs-2-to-blackberry-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data from Honor Magic Vs 2 to BlackBerry | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-from-oppo-a18-to-any-ios-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data from Oppo A18 to Any iOS Devices | Dr.fone</u></a></li>
+<li><a href="https://article-tips.techidaily.com/in-2024-action-in-motion-best-surfing-cams-of-2023-update/"><u>In 2024, Action in Motion Best Surfing Cams of 2023 Update</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-from-oppo-reno-11-5g-to-any-ios-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data from Oppo Reno 11 5G to Any iOS Devices | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-can-you-transfer-files-from-vivo-y78-5g-to-iphone-151413-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How Can You Transfer Files From Vivo Y78 5G To iPhone 15/14/13? | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-photos-from-oneplus-ace-2v-to-laptop-without-usb-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Photos from OnePlus Ace 2V to Laptop Without USB | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-oppo-find-x7-ultra-to-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Oppo Find X7 Ultra To Phone | Dr.fone</u></a></li>
-<li><a href="https://change-location.techidaily.com/in-2024-how-to-use-ispoofer-on-vivo-v27-pro-drfone-by-drfone-virtual-android/"><u>In 2024, How to use iSpoofer on Vivo V27 Pro? | Dr.fone</u></a></li>
-<li><a href="https://android-frp.techidaily.com/in-2024-ultimate-guide-from-oppo-a78-5g-frp-bypass-by-drfone-android/"><u>In 2024, Ultimate Guide from Oppo A78 5G FRP Bypass</u></a></li>
+<li><a href="https://extra-guidance.techidaily.com/in-2024-non-profit-gaming-soundtrack-sources/"><u>In 2024, Non-Profit Gaming Soundtrack Sources</u></a></li>
+<li><a href="https://fox-access.techidaily.com/in-2024-olympic-ice-showdown-highlights-of-speed-skating-short-track/"><u>In 2024, Olympic Ice Showdown Highlights of Speed Skating Short Track</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/pokemon-go-no-gps-signal-heres-every-possible-solution-on-apple-iphone-6-plus-drfone-by-drfone-virtual-ios/"><u>Pokemon Go No GPS Signal?
-Heres Every Possible Solution On Apple iPhone 6 Plus | Dr.fone</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/the-most-useful-tips-for-pokemon-go-ultra-league-on-oneplus-ace-2-drfone-by-drfone-virtual-android/"><u>The Most Useful Tips for Pokemon Go Ultra League On OnePlus Ace 2 | Dr.fone</u></a></li>
-<li><a href="https://some-approaches.techidaily.com/top-10-efectivos-metodos-para-redimensionar-videos-sin-comprometer-la-claridad-soluciones-libres-de-arte-de-onda/"><u>Top 10 Efectivos Métodos Para Redimensionar Vídeos Sin Comprometer La Claridad: Soluciones Libres De Arte De Onda</u></a></li>
-<li><a href="https://extra-resources.techidaily.com/unique-choir-compositions-as-your-smartphone-tones/"><u>Unique Choir Compositions as Your Smartphone Tones</u></a></li>
+<li><a href="https://hardware-tips.techidaily.com/top-ranking-non-amazon-non-remarkable-e-ink-tablet-a-hidden-gem-for-avid-readers-reviewed-on-zdnet/"><u>Top-Ranking Non-Amazon, Non-Remarkable E Ink Tablet: A Hidden Gem for Avid Readers Reviewed on ZDNet</u></a></li>
 </ul></div>